LS-Lab/KeYmaeraX-release/README.md

 KeYmaera X Theorem Prover for Hybrid Systems
 ============================================

 Self-driving cars, autonomous robots, modern airplanes, or robotic surgery: we increasingly entrust our lives to computers and therefore should strive for nothing but the highest safety standards - mathematical correctness proof.
 Proofs for such cyber-physical systems can be constructed with the KeYmaera X prover.
-As a hybrid systems theorem prover, KeYmaera X analyzes the control program and the physical behavior of the controlled system together in differential dynamic logic.
+As a _hybrid systems_ theorem prover, KeYmaera X analyzes the control program and the physical behavior of the controlled system together in _differential dynamic logic_.

 KeYmaera X features a minimal core of just about 1700 lines of code that isolates all soundness-critical reasoning.
 Such a small and simple prover core makes it much easier to trust verification results.
 Pre-defined and custom tactics built on top of the core drive automated proof search.
 KeYmaera X comes with a web-based front-end that provides a clean interface for both interactive and automated proving, highlighting the most crucial parts of a verification activity.
-Besides hybrid systems, KeYmaera X also supports the verification of hybrid games in differential game logic.
+Besides hybrid systems, KeYmaera X also supports the verification of _hybrid games_ in _differential game logic_.

-More information and precompiled binaries are available at: http://keymaeraX.org/
+**More information** and precompiled binaries are available at: http://keymaeraX.org/

 * [Differential dynamic logic grammar](http://keymaerax.org/doc/dL-grammar.md)